authorTom/notes-on-VR-performance/README.md

 Instanced stereo (enable)
 Mobile Multiview (enable)
 Round Robin Occlusion Queries (enable)

+Project Settings > Engine > Rendering

+Forward shading (enable)
+Vertex fogging for opaque (enable)
+Anti-aliasing = MSAA
+MSAA sample count = 4x

+Project Settings > Project > Target Hardware

+Optimise project settings for 'mobile' and 'scalable'

+*These settings are optimal for mobile/standalone
 ```
 <br />
 Mobile HDR allows for post processing in a standalone headset but can be very expensive and not all headsets support this.
 Round Robin Occlusion (RRO) improves VR performance by alternating rendering occlusion between one eye each frame instead of both, at the cost of a single frame of latency.
-To optimise stereo rendering on the CPU, use instanced stereo for desktop and mobile multiview for mobile. <br />
+To optimise stereo rendering on the CPU, use instanced stereo for desktop and mobile multiview for mobile.
+Forward rendering has improved performance over deferred rendering if most lighting is baked.
+MSAA anti-aliasing produces less blur that TAA. <br />

 ## Tip 1 - Reduce Draw Calls
 * A draw call is a command to the GPU, instructing it to render a specific set of graphical elements, such as textures or polygons.